AlisAquilae/Academia/content/Notes/Lecture Notes/Catchment and Climate Hydrology/CCH Lecture 5.md

 How can we use this?
 We want to simulate relation between rainfall and runoff.
 Starting from the water balance, we now have a sensitivity function.
 With some mathematics, we can come up with a formula that relates the change in discharge over time using the discharge only.

 This is our rainfall-runoff model.

+We also assume ET = PET (goes under the wet conditions)